 Then Lynne and I will be sharing Boxing Day, and another festive feast assisted by me, at her parents in Greenock.

 So, until next week, and hopefully the first batch of holiday photographs to bring you, prior to a whole raft of Vegan recipes for January, Lynne and I would like to wish you all a very healthy, happy and peaceful Christmas, hopefully which you will be sharing with your families and friends too. 🙂

-And thanks to Amanda at running with spoons, for the opportunity to share this recipe on Thursday too.
+Thanks Amanda at running with spoons, for the opportunity to share this recipe too.

 In order not to miss future updates and new recipes, make sure you’re subscribed to neilshealthymeals by adding your email* to the subscription list at the very top of this post or subscribe here.
 And you can follow me too via your favourite social media channels below.